iboing/CliqueNet/README.md

 ```
 and set the value of `X` in `./models/cliquenet_X.py`

-## Comparision with state of the arts
+## Comparison with state of the arts

 The results listed below demonstrate the superiority of CliqueNet over DenseNet when there are no additional techniques (bottleneck, compression, etc.).